-For the average traveller looking to step outside their comfort zone, they want to do it in comfort.
-But that doesn’t mean you have to find yourself a swanky hotel anymore.
+For the average traveler looking to step outside their comfort zone, they want to do it in comfort.
+But that doesn’t mean you have to find yourself in an expensive hotel anymore.

-With the huge rise in the popularity of apartment rentals for travellers, like Wimdu, over the last year, and the number of hostels which have really nice private rooms, there are a couple of different options for every budget type.
+With the considerable rise in the popularity of apartment rentals for travelers, like Wimdu, over the last year, and the number of hostels with charming private rooms, there are a couple of different options for every budget type.

 Not all Hostel rooms are scummy.

-The only problem for an adventure travelling couple is choosing between the three different options.
+The only problem for an adventure traveling couple is choosing between the three different options.

-We wanted to help you out on your next travel adventure by doing a quick summary of Hostels vs Hotels vs Apartment.
+We wanted to help you out on your next travel adventure by briefly summarizing Hostels vs. Hotels vs. Apartment.

-Privacy, budget, location and facilities all play a huge part in the way we choose our accommodation when we travel.
-And while each of the different options have their benefits, none of the three are perfect.
+Privacy, budget, location, and facilities all play a massive part in choosing our accommodation when we travel.
+And while each of the different options has its benefits, none of the three is perfect.

-We should also note that while every Hostel, Hotel and Apartment is different, we have been very generic in our answers below.
-Some accommodation options are much, much worse, while some are much, much better.
+We should also note that while every Hostel, Hotel, and Apartment is different, we have been very generic in our answers below.
+Some accommodation options are much, much worse, while some are much better.

-Basically, the majority of the time you get what you pay for, but sometimes it just comes down to pure luck.
+Most of the time, you get what you pay for, but sometimes it just comes down to pure luck.

-When we first started travelling we always stayed in Hostels.
-However, the longer we have travelled, the less time we have spent in Hostels.
+When we first started traveling, we always stayed in Hostels.
+However, the longer we have traveled, the less time we have spent in Hostels.

-In particular, we very rarely stay in Hostel dorm rooms now unless we are travelling with a group of friends.
+In particular, we rarely stay in Hostel dorm rooms unless we are traveling with a group of friends.
 This is because we like our space and privacy.
-Even if it is just to keep the romance alive while on the road.
+It is to keep the romance alive while on the road.

-We have learnt that if you don’t sleep well, romance will die while travelling.
+We have learned that if you don’t sleep well, romance will die while traveling.

-For a single traveller Hostels always provide reasonably good value for money.
-Where else can you find a place to rest your tired jandal wearing feet and have a free breakfast for around $10 – $20 per night?
+For a single traveler, Hostels always provide reasonably good value for money.
+Where else can you find a place to rest your tired jandal-wearing feet and have a complimentary breakfast for around $10 – $20 per night?

-You also have the chance to meet a lot of other international travellers because Hostels are generally well-known as being social.
+You also have the chance to meet a lot of other international travelers because Hostels are generally well-known for being social.

-The staff are often friendly and other travellers will be looking to share travel stories with you.
+The staff is often friendly, and other travelers will be looking to share travel stories with you.

-Most Hostels will come with some sort of kitchen facilities so that you can cook for yourself, helping you stretch your budget even further.
+Most Hostels will come with some kitchen facilities so that you can cook for yourself, helping you stretch your budget even further.

 Due to Hostels being very social, they can also be very noisy.

-Unless you opt-in for a private room then don’t expect any privacy.
+Unless you opt for a private room, don’t expect any privacy.
 We have stayed in dorms with over 20 bunk beds.
-Basically if you want to sleep, don’t stay in a 20 bed dorm.
+If you want to sleep, don’t stay in a 20-bed dorm.

-While you may get free breakfast, expect it to consist of white bread with only a few spreads and basic cereal options like cornflakes.
-If it is a buffet option, then check out our all you can eat buffet eating tips!
+While you may get a complimentary breakfast, expect it to consist of white bread with only a few spreads and basic cereal options like cornflakes.
+If it is a buffet option, check out our all-you-can-eat buffet eating tips!

 The kitchens are usually messy.
-We don’t understand how travellers cannot clean up after themselves.
-Do your own dishes!
+We don’t understand how travelers cannot clean up after themselves.
+Do your dishes!